Wet-bulb temperature: Wet-bulb temperature and health

 In 2018, South Carolina implemented new regulations to protect high school students from heat-related emergencies during outdoor activities.
 Specific guidelines and restrictions are in place for wet-bulb globe temperatures between 82.0 F and 92.0 F; wet-bulb globe temperatures of 92.1 F or greater require all outdoor activities to be canceled.

+Wet-Bulb Temperature Extremes (WTEs), as they are known, rarely exceed 2,000 square kilometers.